gvwilson/sensibleadventures/cloudherd/reboot.md

 - Grappa Gas's wooden leg sprouts new buds in the spring
 - provide more background on Tasteless earlier
 - the princess arrives with a hawk

+* 60K words (20 chapters * 3K/chapter).
+* At least one moment of adventure moment per chapter.
+* Protagonists are fleshed out, but minor characters are brightly drawn cartoons.
+* Tie into other Cherne stories.

 ## Scenes